harpyd/thestis/README.md

 ## Flow

 `Flow` — is unit of `Performance` work.
 Every working `Performance` parallel task accumulates `Performance` progress information and context in this entity.
+Each run of `Performance` corresponds to one `Flow`.

 `Flow` consists of theses transitions (each with `Thesis` state and occurred errors) and common state.
 Every transition has state that represents `Thesis` performance progress.
 But common state is general status of `Performance`. `Flow` common state graph are shown in the diagram: